Religious Worker Resident Visa

 Tips

-2. If your partner and dependent children 16 and over do not speak English, they can learn in New Zealand.
+If your partner and dependent children 16 or older do not speak English, you can purchase English language lessons for them to meet this requirement.
 You will have to pay us for English language classes before we can grant you a visa.

 Learning English in New Zealand after you come to New Zealand